tshanedc/kickstarter-analysis/README.md

 Successful plays pledge Upper Quartile - 5,699; Lower Quartile - $1,717
 ## Below is a Box and Whisker Chart
 ![BoxAndWhisker](BoxAndWhisker.png)
+###This is a test to see if I have GitHub DeskTop up and running.
+3-6-9